Daniel-Chin/Python_Lib/readme.md

 ## blindDescend.py
 Find local minima of a 1D function without gradient.
 Minimizes the number of calls to the function.
+Run this script to test it.
+Implementation:
+* A 3-point recursion of shifting and zooming
+* Cacheing with input as Fractions

 [source code](https://github.com/Daniel-Chin/Python_Lib/blob/master/blindDescend.py)